 - Jamie Costello, Library, Circulation Supervisor

-- Brandi George Davis, Assistant Director of Communications and Public Relations
+- Brandi George Davis, Director of College Marketing & Communications

 - Thomas Mackman, Associate Professor of History